Emmy Awards: Regional

 There are 20 regional chapters located across the United States that each conduct regional awards to recognize excellence in all the regional television markets, including state to state programming as well as local news and locally produced shows.
-Nineteen of the regional chapters are affiliated with the NATAS, while the Los Angeles-based ATAS acts as the regional chapter serving the Los Angeles area.
+Nineteen of the regional chapters are affiliated with the NATAS, while the Los Angeles–based ATAS acts as the regional chapter serving the Los Angeles area.

 In general, a show is considered regional if it does not reach more than 50 percent of U.S. households; programs that reach more than 50 percent of the country must enter into one of the national Emmy competitions instead.

-The Regional Emmys are essential in helping NATAS and ATAS honor the works of deserving individuals in local TV through a regional outreach.
-Like the national awards, each region goes through their own rigorous nomination and voting procedures.
+Like the national awards, each region goes through their own nomination and voting procedures.
 Committees are formed to review entries for eligibility and high standards.
 Once accepted, each entry goes before different review committees, and their votes are cast to determine the final nominees.
 The final votes are then calculated by certified accounting firms within each region.

-Regardless of winning on a national or regional level, all recipients are Emmy Award winners.
-Donn Johnson, president of the Pacific Southwest chapter said in 2018: “The Emmy Award is considered the most prestigious award a television professional can receive”.
+Donn Johnson, president of the Pacific Southwest chapter said in 2018: "The Emmy Award is considered the most prestigious award a television professional can receive".

 Originally, each Regional Emmy Awards ceremony primarily focused on only honoring individuals in local news programming.
 The regionals have since been expanded to encompass all locally and state to state-produced shows that receive less than fifty percent of the country's viewing audience.